Cheap gold picture frames and outdated artwork are yard sale staples. Don’t pass up a good deal!

 This photo shows the difference wet distressing makes:

-Wet distressing creates a nice patina that makes the piece look more interesting, especially on items like old frames that have a lot of raised flowers and other embellishments.
+Wet distressing creates a nice patina that makes the frame look more interesting, especially on raised flowers and other embellishments you often find on cheap gold picture frames.
 The more curly-Q’s a frame has, the better it looks in the end.

 I finished this project by sealing each frame with a coat of clear wax and giving them a quick buff with an old t-shirt to make them shine.